top of page

 with music that

-would have been heard, known, or sung on Jamestown Island by the people who lived there.
+would have been heard, known, or sung on Jamestown

-Selections by Byrd, Locke, Gibbons and Morley, plus some music from the Native American tradition will be included.
+Selections by Byrd, Locke, Gibbons and Morley, plus

-Performances will be at historical sites in and around Jamestown Island.
+and around Jamestown Island.

-Special guests and speakers will help to enrich our experience.
+Special guests and speakers enriched our rehearsal

-Here We come a Wassailing – Traditional carols of the 18th Century
+Here We come a Wassailing –

 “Hark!
 How All the Welkin